Utsira/Codea-OBJ-Importer/models/README.md

 http://www.blendswap.com/blends/view/21610
 Licence: CC Zero
 Model by InfameDavid
 (I had to make some changes to this one.
 It has a texture image, but no texCoords.
-Remove the image references from the mtl file and it loads fine)
+I removed the image references from the mtl file and it loads and displays fine)